What is Voyager

 With the Voyager it is possible to use Your favorite diffusion filter by LEE or Rosco.
 There are two slots to install the filter.
 The first layer is inside the diffuser tube.
 The second layer is right over the LEDs, and the cutout strip mounts right into the groove around the LEDs.

-The fixture can be used fully submerged up to 2 meters of depth for short time periods (30min).
-The 2-meter maximum is to keep the manufacturing cost and weight of the unit reasonable.
+The fixture can be used fully submerged up to 4 meters of depth for periods of up to 24 hrs.
+The depth limitation is to maintain a reasonable weight of the unit.

 Have I seen it in use?